eslint/eslint/docs/user-guide/command-line-interface.md

 #### `--ext`

-This option allows you to specify which file extensions ESLint will use when searching for JavaScript files in the directories you specify.
+This option allows you to specify which file extensions ESLint will use when searching for target files in the directories you specify.
-By default, it uses `.js` as the only file extension.
+By default, ESLint lints `*.js` files and the files that match the `overrides` entries of your configuration.

 Examples:

-    # Use only .js2 extension
+    # Use only .ts extension
-    eslint . --ext .js2
+    eslint . --ext .ts

-    # Use both .js and .js2
+    # Use both .js and .ts
-    eslint . --ext .js --ext .js2
+    eslint . --ext .js --ext .ts

-    # Also use both .js and .js2
+    # Also use both .js and .ts
-    eslint . --ext .js,.js2
+    eslint . --ext .js,.ts

 **Note:** `--ext` is only used when the arguments are directories.
 If you use glob patterns or file names, then `--ext` is ignored.